 3.1 The failure of a pipeline containing Natural Gas has the potential to cause serious damage to the surrounding population, property and the environment.
 Failure can occur due to a range of potential causes, including accidental damage, corrosion, fatigue and ground movement.
 The safety consequences of such a failure are primarily due to the thermal radiation from an ignited release.

-Quantified risk assessment (QRA) applied to a pipeline involves the calculation of risk resulting from the frequencies and consequences of a complete and representative set of credible accident scenarios.
+Quantified Risk Assessment (QRA) applied to a pipeline involves the calculation of risk resulting from the frequencies and consequences of a complete and representative set of credible accident scenarios.

 In general terms, QRA of a hazardous Natural Gas pipeline consists of the following stages: